tuhinjubcse/SimileGeneration-EMNLP2020/README.md

 SET UP DATA PROCESSING FOR SIMILE
 ==================================
-Alteranately you can download train and val files from https://drive.google.com/drive/folders/1KSANJ7XiPo0xqFCUG5WDhB3763EgEVnC?usp=sharing Put inside simile folder
+If you don't want to generate new data, you can download train and val files from https://drive.google.com/drive/folders/1KSANJ7XiPo0xqFCUG5WDhB3763EgEVnC?usp=sharing Put inside simile folder

 To generate data on your own
                       python scrape_reddit_for_similes.py #Scrapes self labeled similes
                       python convert_to_literal.py #Converts simile to literal